chelate/Tomoko.jl/README.md

 >Genetics is now at a very interesting stage.
 There are so many interesting questions unanswered and so many ways to test to find answers.
 Intuition is very important in addressing questions.
 Nurture your own sensibility and pursue your research and work with confidence.

-The goal of this package is to help us nuture that sensibility.
-This means testing our intuitions against simulations with as few approximations as possible and without too much wait time.
+This package was made to help nuture that sensibility.
+This means testing our intuitions against simulations with as few approximations as possible and as fast as possible, with (relatively transparent) code.

 # Parameters and running simulations
 The dynamics of a population are determined by a type `PopRates`.